santos-right/slider-project/README.md

 # slider-project
- slider show creted with html,css and javascript
+ slider show created with html,css and javascript